Learn how to import brushes in Procreate. It's so easy to download new brushes to the Procreate app with these simple tips.

 Make sure you don't also have Procreate pocket installed on your iPad or you may have trouble getting your brushes to import in the correct app.

-If the directions for installing a single brush does not work, use the directions for importing brush sets instead.
+If the directions for installing a single brush don't work, use the directions for importing brush sets instead.

 Learn how to make brushes in Procreate.